"

 Cameron Kjeldgaard

-Lines are the simplest element of any print, being able to distinguish between the different types of lines and identify their purpose is absolutely essential to interpreting any drawing.
-Some lines may have very niche uses in specific industries or to particular individuals within an industry, the most common will be described here.
+Lines are the simplest element of any print.
+The ability to distinguish between the different types of lines and identify their purpose is absolutely essential to interpreting any drawing.
+Some lines have very niche uses in specific industries or to particular individuals within an industry.
+We’ll cover the most common lines.

-Lines on prints don’t follow the standard mathematical definition of a line as a straight one-dimensional figure.
-Lines serve a variety of purposes, some represent the physical edges of what is being made, some act as a reference point for different views, some are used for dimensioning and measurement.
-With so many lines there must be a way to distinguish them, some lines are straight and solid, others may be drawn irregularly or broken into various series of dashes.
-The thickness of a line is also often significant, a line may be fine, medium, or thick; this is called the line weight.
-Depending on the quality of the print and the detailing work that went into making it, line weights may a be more or less reliable way to differentiate lines.
+Lines on prints don’t follow the standard mathematical definition of a line as a straight, one-dimensional figure.
+Rather, lines serve a variety of purposes: some represent the physical edges of what is being made, some act as a reference point for different views, and some are used for dimensioning and measurement.
+With so many purposes, there must be a way to distinguish them; therefore, some lines are straight and solid while others are drawn irregularly or broken into a series of dashes.
+The thickness of a line, called the line weight, is also often significant, as a line may be fine, medium, or thick.
+Depending on the quality of the print and the detailing work that went into making it, line weights may a be more or less reliable way to differentiate between them.

 A table showing the make-up of various lines that may be used on prints, all of the lines depicted are horizontal lines.
 An object line is a solid line of medium thickness.
 A hidden line is a dashed line.
 A center line is a series of dashes, one long dash followed by a short dash, followed by a long dash.
 A dimension line has two arrows on the ends as well as two perpendicular extension lines at either end of the dimension line to show where the measurement would end.
 A leader line is two parallel lines, slanting from left to right at a slight angle; the top line terminates in an arrow at the right side while the bottom line terminates in a dot at the right side.
 There are three illustrations for cutting plane line, but all three lines create a bottom of a rectangle.
 The first is a dashed line at the very base of the triangle, but the sides of the rectangle are two solid lines on each end at a 90 degree angle.
 These lines have arrows on the top of them.
 This is marked as the preferred line.
 The alternative version of a cutting line shows that all three lines making the base of the rectangle are solid and arrows tip the two sides of the line.
 Finally, a third option shows that all the lines are dashed lines but also end in two arrows.
 The final illustration is for break lines.
 The break line labeled short is a small wavy line.
 The break line labeled long is a straight line, but there are two lightening shaped jagged parts of the line about an inch away from one another.
 The line carries on beyond the two jagged parts of the line.